-‘He’s a very lucky dog’: Northern Sask. dog saved after being hours from dying - Saskatoon | Globalnews.ca
+‘He’s a very lucky dog’: northern Sask. dog saved after being hours from dying - Saskatoon | Globalnews.ca

 “He’s a very lucky dog,” said Taylor.

-“If that [surgery] hadn’t happened that day, I think he would not have lived to see the morning,” said Taylor.
+“If that [surgery] hadn’t happened that day, I think he would not have lived to see the morning,” Taylor said.

 After hours in surgery, Chewy is on the road to recovery, but saving his life came with an expense of $7,000 in vet bills.
 Ursu turned to social media for help.